Membership in the Short Hills Ski Club

-There are five tiers (classes) of membership:
+There are four tiers (classes) of membership:

 The Membership Committee, which meets once a month from December to April, has the final authority in deciding issues of membership status.
 Elevation from one level of membership to the next is based upon demonstration of sincere interest in the Short Hills Ski Club and its activities.
 This is could be determined by:

 - the number of days at the lodge